milanto-hery/bioacoustic-detection-pipeline/README.md

 - Extract spectrogram features as input (X) and labels (Y).

-- Save processed datasets for training.
+- Save processed datasets and train the model.

 ### Prediction